How Much Does It Cost to Declaw a Cat? (2026 Guide)

 Ethical Considerations

 Declawing raises ethical questions.
-It can change a cat’s behavior and health.
+It can change a cat’s behavior and long-term health.
 Many vets and animal rights groups oppose it.
-They suggest other ways to manage scratching.
-It’s important to consider alternatives like trimming nails or using scratch posts.
+They suggest other ways to manage scratching instead.
+Consider alternatives like trimming nails or using scratch posts before committing to surgery.

 Understanding The Procedure